-- The port SSH daemon is listening to is not blocked by a firewall or forwarded incorrectly.
+- The port the SSH daemon is listening to is not blocked by a firewall or forwarded incorrectly.

-- Your username and password are correct.
+- The username and password are correct.

-- The SSH software is installed properly.
+- The SSH software is installed correctly.

 Note: If SSH responds with a message "Connection refused", please refer to our article How To Fix The SSH "Connection Refused" Error for possible reasons and solutions.